Aakash17x08/Weather-WebApplication/README.md

 This Weather App allows users to search for weather information for any city.
 It provides real-time data such as temperature, humidity, and weather conditions.
 The app uses the OpenWeather API to fetch weather data and displays it in a user-friendly interface.
 The design features a glass effect with responsive layouts and animations for smooth interactions.

+## Live Demo

+You can view the live demo of the Weather App at [Weatheride](https://weatheride.netlify.app/).

 ---

 ## Features